nithyanatarajan/404-architectsnotfound/docs/UserJourneys.md

   > "Who’s available for a Code Pairing Interview next Monday?"

 - The chatbot:
-    - Parses the intent using an NLP engine (e.g., LangChain + OpenAI).
+    - Parses the intent using an NLP engine (e.g., spaCy + Transformers), with optional LLMs like Gemini/Ollama for enhanced interpretation
     - Extracts key entities:
         - **Interview Type**: Code Pairing
         - **Date**: Next Monday